 If you are here you are probably considering getting a PhD in Theoretical Computer Science.
 While a think this is a great idea(!)
 I would like you to take some time reading this page to make sure you understand the advantages as well as the risks involved in getting into a PhD program.

-Getting a doctorate could be one of your biggest life achievements and the most rewarding time of your life.
+It could be one of your biggest life achievements and the most rewarding time of your life.
 But this is provided you can actually make constant progress throughout and make it to the end of the line.
 Otherwise, it can turn into one of your worst nightmares, a long-winded tunnel in which you cannot see the light at the end of it.

 Computer Science Is No More About Computers Than Astronomy Is About Telescopes (cit.
 Edsger W. Dijkstra)